kvnxmars/Virtual-CV/README.md

 Click on project cards to visit their respective GitHub repositories or live demos.

-📸 Screenshots
-(You'll want to add actual screenshots here.
-For now, a placeholder description)

-A snapshot of the portfolio's clean and engaging homepage, showcasing the hero section and navigation.

 🤝 Contributing
 While this is a personal portfolio, I'm always open to feedback and suggestions!
 If you have any ideas for improvements or find any issues, feel free to: